DeanLight/spannerlib/README.md

 The weakness with this approach is that `A AND C` is computed twice.

-A version of the term graph that takes care to merge terms with overlapping structures would look more like this
+A version of the term graph that takes care to merge terms with overlapping structures would look more like this:
 <!--
  digraph G {
    D_and [label="and"]